‘It’s normal’: Daniel Craig says gay relationship in Knives Out ‘reflects my life’

 “And I could meet girls there,” he added.
 “Because there are a lot of girls there for exactly the same reason I was there.
 It was kind of an ulterior motive.”

+Craig has been married to actor Rachel Weisz for 11 years.
+The couple tied the knot in June 2011.

-Glass Onion features an ensemble cast that includes Edward Norton, Janelle Monáe, Dave Bautista, Kathryn Hahn, Leslie Odom Jr, Jessica Henwick and Kate Hudson.
+Glass Onion features an ensemble cast including Edward Norton, Janelle Monáe, Dave Bautista, Kathryn Hahn, Leslie Odom Jr, Jessica Henwick and Kate Hudson.

 The film sees Blanc travel to Greece after being invited to a murder mystery party hosted by a controversial tech billionaire.